protegeproject/swrltab-plugin/README.md

 *However, a standalone SWRLTab is currently available [here](https://github.com/protegeproject/swrltab).
 It contains all the functionality of the Protégé SWRLTab plugin.
-The [SWRLTab build project](https://github.com/protegeproject/swrltab-project) can also be used to build this standalone application and and will ensure that the components it depends on are also built.*
+The [SWRLTab build project](https://github.com/protegeproject/swrltab-project) can also be used to build this standalone application and will ensure that the components it depends on are also built.*

 This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5.0+ Desktop ontology editor.